Graduates (Bachelor or five-year degree) in scientific disciplines (or similar), with adequate research experience.

 Admission for subsequent years is decided by the Director of Educational activities of the Institute, on the basis of a recommendation from the Laboratory Head.
 In addition, candidates' performance will be assessed by reviewing their work, and by evaluating their commitment to the course as well as attendance at, and participation in the institute's training activities and events (seminars, clubs and courses).

-At the end of the course there is a final exam conducted by an internal commission.
+At the end of the course there is a final exam.
 Admission to the exam is contingent on the instructor's recommendation.
 Students who were absent for extended periods or left the institute before the end of the course cannot be admitted to the final exam.
 The final exam consists of the presentation of the student’s thesis to two senior researchers from the Mario Negri Institute.